jimmyleray/Emendare/README.md

 # Emendare

-Digital parliament with community and democratic management of amendable texts
+Open source digital parliament with community and democratic management of amendable texts